 Eccentric desserts—panna cotta with candied popcorn, a s’mores-like shortbread with a charred marshmallow—can feel a tad thrown together, though they’re always fun and offer the same moment of wonder at just how to attack them.
 To the very end, Rudisell and Frank may not be telling their customers how to eat their whimsically composed dishes.
 But subtly they’re teaching Indianapolis how to dine.

-This article originally appeared in the October 2011 issue.
+This article appeared in the October 2011 issue.